Graph-ICS/Graph-ICS/readme.md

 ## User Guide
-- **Loading an image** <br />
+- **Add an image**

-In order to load an image you must create the node "Image".
-To do so, go to the combobox and select the item "Image" in the list view (1). by clicking the "Select" Button the node will be created (2).
+In order to add an image you must create an "Image" node.
+To do so, go to the combobox and select the item "Image" in the list view (1).
+By Drag&Drop from the "Select" Button the node will be created where you release the mouse button (2).
-You can either write the path to the image you want to edit in the text field or select it drom you file explorer by clicking the file symbol (3)
+You can either write the path to the image you want to edit in the text field or select it drom you file explorer by clicking the file symbol (3).

 <center>
 	<img src="doc/readme_loadAnImage.png" />
 </center>

-- **Adding a filter** <br />
+- **Add and apply a filter**

-If you have created an image you can execute a filter on it by creating a node according to the filter you want.
-Then connect the image with the filter by drawing an edge from the output from the image to the input of the filer.
-Double-click on the filer and the edited image will be shown in the viewer.
-This can also be done if you click right on the node and select "Show Image" in the context menu.
+If you have created an image you can apply a filter on it.
+Create any filter node as you created the image node.
+Then connect your image (or your previous filter) with the filter by drawing an edge from the (right) output port to a filter's (left) input port.
+Double-click on the filer and the filtered image will be shown in the viewer.
+This can also be done if you right-click on the node and select "Show Image" its context menu.

 <center>
 	<img src="doc/readme_addingAFilter.png" />
 </center>

-- **Removing an node** <br />
+- **Removing an node**

-Right-cklicking on a node will open a context menu.
-Click "Remove Node".
+Right-click on a node and select "Remove Node".

 <center>
 	<img src="doc/readme_removingAnNode.png" />
 </center>

-- **Edit nodes** <br />
+- **Edit several nodes**

-If you want to edit various nodes you can select them by drawing a rectangle on the canvas with your mouse (1).
+If you want to edit several nodes you can select them by drawing a rectangle on the canvas with your mouse.

 <center>
 	<img src="doc/readme_editNodes1.png" />
 </center>

-The selected nodes will be marked and you can perform differnet actions on them with the menu "Edit" (2)
+The selected nodes will be marked and you can perform different actions on them using the "Edit" menu.

 <center>
 	<img src="doc/readme_editNodes2.png" />
 </center>

-- Deleting all marked nodes: "Edit" -> "Remove Nodes"
-- Copy all marked nodes: "Edit" -> "Copy"
-- Past the copied nodes: "Edit" -> "Paste" (you can also paste the selected nodes from one file to another)
-- Duplicate: "Edit" -> "Duplicate" (Copy and Paste in one step)
-- Move all marked nodes: drag one of the selected nodes and move it with the mouse, the other nodes will also chage their position
-- **Manage your Configuration** <br />
+- **Manage your Configuration**

-You can save your current confguration and open existing configurations at the menuitem "File".
-It is also possible to select an image from your filesystem which will be shown in the viewer.
+You can open and save a configuration of nodes via the "File" menu.
+It is also possible to select an image from your filesystem to show it the viewer.

 <center>
 	<img src="doc/readme_manageYourConfiguration1.png" />
 </center>

-These options are also available by clicking right on the canvas or viewer.
+These options also works via the context menu of the canvas:
-At the canvas:

 <center>
 	<img src="doc/readme_manageYourConfiguration2.png" />
 </center>

-At the viewer:
+...or of the viewer:

 <center>
 	<img src="doc/readme_manageYourConfiguration3.png" />
 </center>

-- **Favorites Toolbar** <br />
+- **Favorites Toolbar**

-The programm allows to add filters to the toolbar.
-To do so, go to the combobox and right click on a filter.
-Select "Add To Favorites".
+Graph-ICS allows adding filters to the toolbar.
+To do so go to the combobox, right click on a node and select "Add To Favorites".

 <center>
 	<img src="doc/readme_favoritesToolbar1.png" />
 </center>

-The filterbutton is now available in the toolbar.
-Pressing on the filterbutton and moving the mouse inside the canvas will create the node at the requested position.
+Via Drag&Drop from a node in the toolbar a corresponding node will be created in the canvas.

 <center>
 	<img src="doc/readme_favoritesToolbar2.png" />
 </center>

+You can delete an item from the toolbar via its context menu item "Remove From Favorites" (1).
-The items in the toolbar can be rearranged by right cklicking and selecting "Move Item".
-Now you can drag the item with the mouse inside the toolbar.
+Via context menu you can also rearrange items within the toolbar by selecting "Move Item" (2).
+So you can drag an item with your mouse inside the toolbar.
-You can delete the item from the toolbar with the context menu in the combobox or in the item itself

 <center>
 	<img src="doc/readme_favoritesToolbar3.png" />